 Draco stared at her, then rolled his eyes.
 "As you can see, I'm still alive.
 Now get out."

 "What happened to you?
-No one really seemed to know."
+No one really seems to know."

 "I was brutally attacked by a troll, what do you think happened?"